 Ramsay Health Care is founded on the values People Caring for People and these values will guide and support our patients, staff and consultants through this unprecedented situation.

-We have published a list of FAQs to assist our patients, and would stress that if you are showing any coronavirus symptoms, however mild, you should follow the latest NHS guidance and self-isolate.
+We have published a list of Frequently Asked Questions (FAQs) to assist our patients, and would stress that if you are showing any coronavirus symptoms, however mild, it is imperative that you should follow the latest NHS guidance and self-isolate.

 Are Ramsay Health Care working to support the NHS?